daveg7lee/dart-ko.dev/src/_guides/language/coming-from/js-to-dart.md

 ```

 {{site.alert.note}}
 You can use four-digit hexadecimal characters with or without curly braces.
 To learn more about working with unicode characters,
 see [Runes and grapheme clusters][].
 {{site.alert.end}}

-[Runes and grapheme clusters]: /guides/language/language-tour#characters
+[runes and grapheme clusters]: /guides/language/language-tour#characters

 ##### String interpolation

 JavaScript supports template literals.
 These use backtick (`` ` ``) character delimiters for the following reasons:

-* To allow for multiline strings
+- To allow for multiline strings
-* To interpolate strings with embedded expressions
+- To interpolate strings with embedded expressions
-* To create special constructs called tagged templates
+- To create special constructs called tagged templates

 In Dart, you don't need to enclose a string in backticks to concatenate
 strings or use interpolations within string literals.

 To learn more, see [Strings][] in the [Dart Language Tour][].

-[Strings]: /guides/language/language-tour#strings
+[strings]: /guides/language/language-tour#strings

 As in JavaScript template literals,
 you can use the `${<expression>}` syntax to insert expressions into